How to reflow solder with a heat gun

 Reflow soldering is essential for various electronic devices, especially those with surface-mount components.
 These components have small, closely spaced contact pads, making hand soldering unreliable and time-consuming.
 By utilizing reflow soldering, manufacturers can quickly and efficiently create high-quality connections, saving both time and effort in the production process.

-See also Best electric heat gun
+See also Best heat gun for pvc pipe

 Furthermore, reflow soldering allows for more complex and densely populated PCB designs.
 It enables the solder to reach inaccessible areas between components, ensuring a solid connection even in tight spaces.
 This capability makes reflow soldering the preferred technique for modern electronic assembly.